"Let us rise in chanting that our hearts and voices harmonize."

 (The Rule of St. Benedict, Ch.
 19)

-Music majors may choose among four concentrations: Music Performance, Music Education, Music Literature and Music Management.
+Music majors may choose among four concentrations: Music Performance, Music Education, Music Literature, and Music Management.
 Music Performance students may specialize in piano pedagogy.
 Music Education students choose one of two tracks leading to K-12 licensure: vocal music education or instrumental music education.
-Graduate credit may also be obtained in early music, although no graduate degree is offered.
-See "Graduate Program" for information and course descriptions.

 Chair: LeAnn House, Ph.D.

 Concentrations within the music major offer options to students who plan to pursue a profession in music (Music Performance, Music Education, Music Management) as well as students who want their music studies to provide a strong liberal arts foundation from which to pursue a range of professional interests (Music Literature).

 MUS 1101, 1102, 1302, 1421 or competency, 2111, 2112, 2251, 2297, 2298, 2411 or competency, 2412 or 2413 or competency, 3111, 3112, 3310, 3311, 3312, 4297, and four credits of music electives other than music lessons and ensembles.
 Music Performance majors must also take at least 24 credits of music lessons, at least four of which must be in the major instrument/voice at 4000 level, with a maximum of 32 credits allowed.
 An ensemble (MUS 1210, 1211, 1212, 1213, 1214, 3211, 3210, 3212, 3213, 3214, 4211, or approved off-campus ensemble) must be taken each semester for a total of at least eight semesters with a maximum of 12 credits allowed.
 MUS 1390 must be taken each semester.
 General education language requirement must be passed in French or German (or Italian).